Beginner’s Guide to Starting Your Own Jewelry Business

 Step 5: Plan an Entire Jewelry Collection, Not Just Random Products

-Each aspect of starting your jewelry business should be strategized carefully to help you achieve your end goal: making money for your business.
+Each aspect of starting your own jewelry business should be strategized to help you achieve your end goal: making money.
 A big mistake designers can accidentally fall into is creating jewelry that doesn’t fit into a cohesive collection.
-While it can be fun to just run with your ideas as they appear and follow your heart, that strategy won’t necessarily encourage customers to buy multiple pieces from you at once.
+While it can be fun to just run with your ideas and follow your heart, that strategy won’t necessarily encourage customers to buy multiple pieces from you at once.

 Designing for a collection is important for all jewelers, whether you’re wholesaling your work, selling online, or direct to consumers.
 A collection of pieces takes your customers on a journey and tells a specific story.
 This ties each piece in the collection together with a common theme which helps you create a memorable brand.
 A really good collection inspires customers to buy multiple pieces and look forward to immersing themselves into the story of each release.